jacintocapote/test-livewire/README.md

 ## NOTES

-We have a custom patch for modal module.
+The project has a custom patch for modal module.
 The patch is over patches module and applied via composer to allow remove white background and add some custom tailwind code to modal template.